yywill/ProductBasket/README.md

 - List of receipt items
 - Total price

+# Test Driven Design

+## Unit Tests

+### Domain Tests

+- Uses @SpringBootTest to boot up the full application context
+- Tests the JPA repositories directly
+- No mocking involved, uses the actual database

+Examples:

+- `RepoTest`
+  - Tests saving and finding products, baskets and discounts
+  - Uses the product, basket and discount repositories

+### Controller Tests

+- Uses @SpringBootTest and @AutoConfigureMockMvc
+- Boots up only the web layer, mocks dependencies
+- Tests the actual controller layer
+- No interaction with the database

+Examples:

+- `ProductControllerTest`
+  - Mocks the product repository
+  - Tests the different product endpoints
+  - Asserts the HTTP status codes and response bodies

+- `DiscountControllerTest`
+  - Mocks the discount and product repositories
+  - Injects the controller using @InjectMocks
+  - Tests all discount endpoints

+- `BasketControllerTest`
+  - Mocks the basket, customer and product repositories
+  - Tests creating, updating and deleting basket items
+  - Tests checking out a basket and verifying the receipt

+Key Points:

+- Domain tests are faster since they interact with the actual database
+- Controller tests are isolated since they mock dependencies
+- Ideally you want both types of tests to ensure full coverage

 ## Integration test by Pytest

 The intergration test is written by Pytest.
 It will test the API endpoints and the database.